Globally, Pest control is already at the forefront of public health and has become more challenging over the past year.

 Many people are still obliged to reduce their movements and stay confined at home.
 While we would normally produce some of our refuse at work, restaurants, and other places we visit throughout the day, there is a much higher density of refuse at peoples’ residences and most developments don’t have enough refuse bins to cope with the increased volume.

-On a daily basis & under normal circumstances, our technicians already treat many rodent issues where refuse or food source is available in developments, shopping centres, restaurants etc. Under these new circumstances, where the accumulation of refuse increases, the level of rodent infestations is rising accordingly.
+On a daily basis & under normal circumstances, our technicians already treat many rodent issues where refuse or food sources are available in developments, shopping centres, restaurants etc. Under these new circumstances, where the accumulation of refuse increases, the level of rodent infestations is rising accordingly.

 Building Access for Pest Control Inspections